MBronowicki/Agentic-RAG/README.md

 First, you need to install **Ollama CLI** to run models locally.

 #### **Install Ollama CLI**:
-- Go to the [Ollama github website](https://github.com/ollama/ollama) and follow the installation instructions for your OS (Windows, macOS, or Linux).
+- Go to the [Ollama GitHub website](https://github.com/ollama/ollama) and follow the installation instructions for your OS (Windows, macOS, or Linux).

 For example, on macOS:
 ```bash